Michael-Krohn/WR-lite/README.md

 cd /path_to_working_area/CMSSW_10_4_0_patch1/src/
 cmsenv
 cd ExoAnalysis/WR-lite
-cmsRun python/cfg.py inputFiles=file:signalFile.root outputFile=out.root
+cmsRun python/cfg.py inputFiles=file:backgroundFile.root outputFile=out.root
 ```

-For iterating over more files, see the backAnalysis.sh and main.sh files in the misc folder.
-Naturally, the file location variables will have to be changed before any of them can be used.
-Further, these scripts assume that you have folders with names like WR2000N800 in existence for all the mass combinations processed.

 *Histogram Extraction*
-After running the analysis code there will be many root files generated with histograms.
-These can be extracted using the extractDY.cc, extractTTbar.cc, and extractMain.cc files in the misc folder.
-They will work without modificiation if you have run the shell scripts from the misc folder first, and you put the files in the directroy containg the directories like WR2000N800.
-To run them, simply run:
+After running the analysis code there will be a root file generated with histograms.
+You will need to move this to a folder for storage.
+Then the histograms can be extracted using the extractDY.cc, extractTTbar.cc, and extractMain.cc files in the misc folder.
+You will need to update the array of files and xsec, so that they point to the file you created and their lengths match.
+If you have run the shell scripts from the misc folder first.
+To run, simply run:
 ```
 root -b
 .x extractMain.cc